Shiitake & Cremini Cheese Pasta

 Ingredients

-- 250g whole grain or legume-based pasta (like chickpea or lentil pasta for lower glycemic response)
+- 250g whole grain or legume-based pasta (chickpea or lentil pasta for lower glycemic response)

 - 200g mixed mushrooms (shiitake and cremini, sliced)